 - Other Financial Obligations

-- Location and property taxes
+- Location and Property Taxes

 1. Down Payment

-- 20% down ($80,000): Typically the minimum to avoid Private Mortgage Insurance (PMI)
+- 20% down ($80,000): Avoids Private Mortgage Insurance (PMI) and usually gets you the best rate

-- 3.5% down ($14,000): Minimum for FHA loans, requires mortgage insurance
+- 3.5% down ($14,000): The minimum for FHA loans, but comes with mortgage insurance

 For those opting for a conventional loan, a down payment of at least 20% is typically required to avoid private mortgage insurance (PMI).